sagrawal8/C-Projects/Lab10_RecursiveStrategy/README.md

 2. Try <!-- with your partner --> computing factorials larger than say 15.
 At what input value for the factorial functions does your computer start to 'crash' or really slow down when you try to compute a factorial?
 Experiment and report your results.

  Iterative process: after 10000000.
- Recursive Process: after 100000 (Seg fault)
+ Recursive Process: after 100000 (Seg fault), everything is stored on the stack and the stack can only go so big.

 ## Compiling and running the program.